 How does it prevent the need for hip replacement?

 Two things: it immediately results in an improved sense of well-being and a reduction in pain.
-Many patients tell me within a few weeks of the surgery that they feel like their hip is in the right place at the right time.
+Many patients tell me within a few weeks of the surgery that they feel like their hip is in the right place for the right time.
 Because the false movements are being controlled and there’s less pain, there’s less stress on the cartilage, so wear and tear slows down dramatically.
 If you combine feeling much better — in many cases feeling normal — with the fact that you’re not going to need the hip replacement for years longer than would have otherwise been the case, it becomes a very big benefit for the patient.

 There’s no question that this is a game changer for hip replacement.
 Absent the operation, hip replacement would likely be needed a decade or two earlier.